sssnnt/aws-deployer/aws-deployer/README.md

 =================================
 This repository contains Docker image for running AWS cli commands that assumes a IAM role baked into one cli command.
 They can be useful for deploying AWS CloudFormation templates in e.g. a build server where the build server need to assume some other role to deploy.

-For usage details go (here)[aws-deployer]
+For usage details go [here](.).

 Extensions
 =========
 There are extensions avaliable for the base image that extends the functionality.
-See the (master readme)[../README.md]
+See the [master readme](../README.md).